Stephen-J-Whitaker/joanne-geraghty-music/README.md

 - ### Weddings Page [[Feature](docs/readme-feature-list.pdf)] 'Wedding offering page with wedding gallery' (ID 7)]
   - The 'Wedding offering page with wedding gallery' (ID 7) [feature](docs/readme-feature-list.pdf) is a dependency of [user story](docs/readme-user-stories.pdf) 6.

   The 'Weddings Page' is layed out the same way as the landing page (Home).
-The header and the footer and all associated features of these are identical to the landing page (Home) in all ways with the exception that it is the 'Weddings' navigation buttons that styled differently from the rest to indicate that it is the Wddings page that the user is in instead of the Home button, as is the case on the landing page (Home).
-The background is styled the same was as the landing page (Home) but instead of it being an image of Jo with a guitar on a beach it is a wedding themed picture to set the scene for the page.
+The header and the footer and all associated features of these are identical to the landing page (Home) in all ways with the exception that it is the 'Weddings' navigation buttons that styled differently from the rest to indicate that it is the Weddings page that the user is in instead of the Home button, (as is the case on the landing page (Home)).
+The background is styled the same as the landing page (Home) but instead of it being an image of Jo with a guitar on a beach it is a wedding themed picture to set the scene for the page.
 The colours in the background are predominantly greens that harmonise with those of the header, footer and semi transparent section backdrops and contribnute to the desired calm feel of the site which is intended invoke a positive emotional response in the user and therefore improve the user experience.

    ![Weddings Page](assets/readme/readme-weddings-page.jpg)